Get

 Keep a close eye on them over the next 24–48 hours.
 Offer them small meals frequently and make sure they have access to fresh water.
 Watch their stools so you can see when the foil makes its way out.
 In some cases, the foil could damage or irritate the intestinal lining, so you might see a little bit of blood in the feces.
 If your dog is bright, comfortable, and happy, it should resolve within a day.

-If your dog ate a large amount or ball of aluminum foil, contact your vet for advice.
+If your dog ate a large amount of aluminum foil, contact your vet for advice.
 They may recommend bringing them in for an examination.
 If they are worried about how much aluminum your dog has eaten, they may recommend taking an X-ray to decide what to do next.

 Call the Vet If: